 Your base Gerrit server is now installed and running.
 You’re now ready to either set up more projects or start working with the projects you’ve already imported.

-See Project Setup for further details on how to register a new project with Gerrit.
-This step is necessary if existing Git repositories were not imported during init.
+See Project Configuration for further details on how to register a new project with Gerrit.
+This step is necessary if existing Git repositories were not imported during 'init'.

 review_site/bin/gerrit.sh start review_site/bin/gerrit.sh stop review_site/bin/gerrit.sh restart

 ('Optional') Configure the daemon to automatically start and stop with the operating system.

 Uncomment the following 3 lines in the